About arc42

 A player starts a game and makes a move.

-The UI responds without noticeable blocking and reflects the new state.
+The UI reflects the new state without noticeable delay.

-Main interaction (render + local confirmation) does not exceed 500 ms on the client (TBD: might measure in the future).
+Main interaction (render + confirmation) does not exceed 500 ms on the client (TBD: to be measured).

 Usage

-A standard REST request to the Node/Express backend (e.g., login/profile) that does not require Rust computation.
+A standard request to the Node.js backend (e.g., login, profile) that does not involve the bot engine.

 The system responds with the result.